Crotia Baker

 M, b.
 2 February 1736, d. before March 1823

 Birth2 Feb 1736 William Wiseman was born on 2 Feb 1736 at St. James' Clerkenwell Parish, London, England.
 According to the English Heritage website (here), the area of William Wiseman's birth was: 'the historic centre of the old parish of St James, including the districts around Clerkenwell Green, Clerkenwell Close and St John's Square.
 'Clerkenwell's origins lie in the Middle Ages.
 The name derives from a well (still visible on Farringdon Lane) where mystery plays were performed by the London parish clerks.
 Clerkenwell's position on the outskirts of the City, and its natural supply of fresh water, also made it a convenient location for two great monastic houses founded in the mid-12th century: the Nunnery of St Mary, and the Priory of the Order of St John.
 With the exception of two notable monuments - St John's Church and St John's Gate - little monastic fabric survives, but both foundations have left their mark on the present street-pattern.
 'After the Dissolution, Clerkenwell evolved into a fashionable suburb, with many aristocratic residents, but by the 18th century most of the old fabric had been rebuilt and the area colonized by merchants and tradesmen.
 Some good Georgian houses in Britton Street and St John's Square survive from this period.
-Clerkenwell also became an important centre for civic administration and justice, home to the County of Middlesex's Sessions House and two large county prisons.1
+Clerkenwell also became an important centre for civic administration and justice, home to the County of Middlesex's Sessions House and two large county prisons.'

 Emigrationc 1750 He emigrated c 1750.
 According to Wiseman descendant and researcher Thomas C. Chapman, William Wiseman came to America as a young teenager in the 1750's.
 There is a family story -- undocumented in any way -- that he came to America as a stowaway and was sold as an indentured servant to pay for his passage.
 After working for a cabinetmaker he earned his freedom.
 There is some support for the notion that he was a cabinetmaker.
 In the 1956 book 'The Story of Caldwell County NC - Here Will I Dwell,' Nancy Alexander wrote that he was 'one of the earliest and most skilled cabinet makers of this county.
-William made the legs of his furniture with a claw, clutching a ball that would roll.2
+William made the legs of his furniture with a claw, clutching a ball that would roll.'

-Marriagec 1761 He married Mary Davenport, daughter of Thomas Davenport and Dorothy [--M?--] Davenport, c 1761.3,4
+Marriagec 1761 He married Mary Davenport, daughter of Thomas Davenport and Dorothy [--M?--] Davenport, c 1761.

-1790 Census1790 William Wiseman was listed as head of a household on the 1790 Census of Burke County, NC.
+1790 Census1790 William Wiseman was listed as head of a household on the 1790 U.S.census of Burke County, NC.
 Based on age and gender, his household could have included his wife Mary Davenport, his sons William, Davenport and Martin (males age 16 or older), his sons James, John and Robert (males under 16 years old) and his daughters Dorothy, Mary, Celestial and Susannah.
 Another boy under the age of 16 was enumerated with the family; his identity is unknown.
-Enumerated on the same census page in the 10th Company were Thomas Wiseman (directly beneath his father) and Martin Davenport.5
+Enumerated on the same census page in the 10th Company were Thomas Wiseman (directly beneath his father) and Martin Davenport.

 Deathb Mar 1823 William Wiseman died b Mar 1823 at NC.
 According to Wiseman descendant and researcher Thomas C. Chapman, William Wiseman is buried near his home at Sunny Brook Farm on the Toe River, near the present Mitchell-Avery (N.C.) county line.
 Although his gravestone gives his date of death as 1830, he probably passed away in the winter of 1822-1823.
-His widow, his second wife Lydia, filed estate papers for his estate in March 1823 in Morganton.8
+His widow, his second wife Lydia, filed estate papers for his estate in March 1823 in Morganton.

 Family 1